 Sensors are the eyes and ears of control systems, converting physical quantities into electrical signals.
 They are essential for monitoring and controlling industrial process variables such as temperature, pressure, flow and level, which are vital for ensuring the efficiency and safety of operations.

-Measurement technologies range from simple thermocouples for temperature, through pressure transmitters for pressure, level probes for level measurement, to more complex ultrasonic flowmeters for flow measurement.
+Measurement technologies range from simple thermocouples for temperature, pressure transmitters for pressure, level probes for level measurement, to more complex ultrasonic flowmeters for flow measurement.

 Level measurement instruments maintain the balance of raw materials in processes such as chemical dosing.
-Technologies range from simple float switches and hydrostatic level sensors to radar level transmitters, which can measure solid and liquid levels in extreme conditions without contact.
+Technologies range from simple float switches and hydrostatic level sensors to radar level probes, which can measure solid and liquid levels in extreme conditions without contact.

 Pressure measurement instruments are essential for safety and process control.

 Temperature is a commonly monitored parameter.
-Instruments include thermocouple probes, resistance temperature detectors (RTDs ) and infrared temperature probes.
+Instruments include thermocouple probes, resistance temperature detectors (RTDs) and infrared temperature probes.

 The choice depends on factors such as temperature range, required precision and environmental conditions.